giomvp/sqls/README.md

 - Designed a relational marketing database adhering to normalization principles.
 - Created tables, defined relationships, and implemented queries with cascading updates.
 - Ensured data integrity and optimized database performance through proper database design.

-These projects showcase my proficiency in SQL, database design, and data manipulation.
-I have experience working with various RDBMS environments and can effectively leverage SQL to extract insights, generate reports, and optimize database performance.